 The turnover rate in the hospitality sector has been rising steadily for the past several years.
-In 2015, the Bureau of Labor Statistics reported that the rate increased from 66.7 to 72.1 percent.
 This still isn’t quite as bad as it was before the recession, but it is unacceptably high for restaurants that want to operate more effectively.
 Why is the churn rate so high in the food service industry?
 What are the real reasons your employees quit?
 Here are some of the most common reasons your employees quit —and what you can do about it.

 Six Reasons Your Employees Quit

 You may be a great manager, but not every supervisor working under you ends up utterly beloved by their direct reports.
 In pretty much every industry, having an immediate supervisor who makes life unpleasant tops the list for why people quit.
 There are many variations on the bad boss, from the bully to the narcissist to the micromanager.

 All of these dysfunctional personalities drive valuable employees away.
 You may notice that workers on one shift quit at a higher rate than workers on another.
 That’s a sign that something is going on with a particular supervisor and may be one of the reasons your employees quit.

 Restaurant workers who rely on tips can see huge variations in their income from week to week.
 Employees often quit because of this fluctuating income.
 Many can’t handle the fluctuations in their pay and seek out work with a steadier paycheck.
 Tipping isn’t the only issue at hand.
 If you’re overstaffed, workers may not get enough hours to make their monthly income requirements.